mshezikhan/codepp/README.md

 📤 **Easy Import / Export**
 - Export a single file or a whole folder
 - Share notes easily with friends or classmates

+💾 **Local Backup**
+- Can take a Local backup to prevent unwanted data loss.

 📲 **WhatsApp-Friendly Sharing**
 - Send exported notes via WhatsApp